A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Proof of Main Result

-First we must establish smooth dependence on the variables, and then we will invert the operator using its linearization and the implicit function theorem.
+First we must establish smooth dependence on the variables so that $\mathcal{S}$ is a well-defined continuously differentiable operator near the origin, and then we will invert $\mathcal{S}$ using its linearization and the implicit function theorem.
 Moving outside in, restriction to a smooth submanifold is a smooth map, and taking the scalar curvature of a Riemannian metric is analytic in the metric's components.
-Thus we now must only establish smoothness for the tensors $\F^*J$ and $\F^*\omega_{V,\eta,\varphi}$.
+Since Hölder continuous functions composed with an analytic one stay Hölder, we now must only establish smoothness for the tensors $\F^*J$ and $\F^*\omega_{V,\eta,\varphi}$, that is to say that their local regularity about $\{e^{-2}\}\times X$ is no worse than that of the inputs.

 The pullback of the complex structure is more straightforward to compute, though it has both covariant and contravariant properties.
 The holomorphic tangent bundle splits into

 where $ \mathcal{O}_{\N}$ is just the trivial line bundle coming from the tangent bundle of $\mathbb{D}^*$ pulled back up the product.
 Also note that since $\F(z,x) = (z,F_{-\tau V}(x))$, we can split $\F^*J$ up nicely along with $T_{\N}$.
 That is, for any $(1,0)$ vector field $Y$ on $\N$,